rettersoft/rbs-ios-sdk/README.md

 {COMPANY}.{SERVICE_ID}.{ACTION_TYPE}.{ACTION_NAME}

-Action Types can only be “event” or “request”
+Action Type can only be “event” or “request”.

 Some examples: